qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

   qgs.exitQgis()

-Now you can work with QGIS API --- load layers and do some processing or fire up a GUI with a map canvas.
+Now you can work with the QGIS API --- load layers and do some processing or fire up a GUI with a map canvas.
 The possibilities are endless :-)